Team305/team305.github.io/index.md

 ## [8.0: Block Diagram](/BlockDiagram)

 This block diagram provides a clear and concise representation of Team 305's subsystem organization and how they are interconnected.
 It is a valuable tool for system design and troubleshooting - but serves to depict how the different forms of communcation interact with the microcontroller.
-The microcontroller, I2C sensors, motor/controller, WiFi components, and power systems have been included in this section.
+The microcontroller, I2C sensors, motor/controller, WiFi, and power subsystems have been included.

 ## [9.0: Hardware Proposal](/HardwareProposal)